DaanVervacke/rtd-tutorial/docs/source/index.rst

 * ESP32 & ESP8266 microcontrollers
 * Python scripts

-This will allow us to
+This will allow us to:

 * Configure ESP8266/ESP32 microcontrollers by simple yet powerful configuration files and control them remotely through Home Assistant.
 * Write Python functions and scripts that can implement a wide range of Home Assistant automation, logic and triggers.